-It is not uncommon to see students recoil in horror at the mention of Paper F5, Performance Management.
-The purpose of this article is to identify the reasons why sitting the Paper F5 exam seems to cause such a problem for students and try and improve performance in the future.
+Students often find the constructed response questions in Section C of the Performance Management exam challenging.
+The purpose of this article is to identify the reasons why sitting the Performance Management exam seems to cause such a problem for students and try and improve performance in the future.

 - correctly interpret requirements